We are actively recruiting Volunteer Welcomers.

 ♦ Provide welcome and hospitality to our visitors

 Volunteer Welcomers greet our visitors as they enter the Cathedral.
 They are the first person most visitors speak with, and are the 'face of the Cathedral' to our many thousands of visitors.
 As such, their role is a vital one and the Cathedral could not open each day without this team.
-Volunteer Welcomers answer questions and give information about events and exhibitions.
-They let visitors know that admission is free, but that donations are important to keep the Cathedral open.
+They also answer questions and give information about events and exhibitions.

 The Volunteer Welcomer role description can be found here.
 If you are interested and would like to discuss this role further, please complete the form below, or contact Lisa Foulkes-Arnold, Volunteer Development Manager, on 01733 355316 or firstname.lastname@example.org.